senchalabs/docs-i18n/guides/layouts/README.md

 	panel.setActiveItem(1);

-Here we create a Panel with a Card Layout and later set the second item active (the active item index is zero-based, so 1 corresponds to the second item).
-Normally you're better off using a [Tab Panel](#!/guide/tabs) or a [Carousel](#!/guide/carousel).
+In this example we created a Panel with a Card Layout and later set the second item as active (the active item index is zero-based, so 1 corresponds to the second item).
+In most cases you should however use a [Tab Panel](#!/guide/tabs) or a [Carousel](#!/guide/carousel).

 ## Fit Layout

-Fit Layout is probably the simplest layout available.
-All it does is make a child component fit to the full size of its parent Container.
+The Fit Layout is probably the simplest layout available.
+All it does is make a child component fit the full size of its parent Container.

 {@img fit.jpg}